 See also disabled people, who society treats as a burden, who might be made to feel that they can’t ask for things that would give them pleasure because they already have to ask for assistance just to get by.
 For more on this kind of thing listen to this excellent podcast by Andrew Gurza on trying to find a bed that he could use, but also enjoy having sex on.

 Going beyond identity we probably all have an internal critic telling us that we are not enough, not good enough, not beautiful enough, not interesting enough, not smart enough, not earning enough, not funny enough, not sexy enough.
-Of course, all of this is culture and capitalism’s fault and we should probably only watch Lizzo videos forever on repeat.
+Of course, all of this is culture and capitalism’s fault.

 It’s important to do